 The Offering consists of four classes of shares of our common stock: Class T shares, Class S shares, Class D shares, and Class I shares.
 Our common stock is not currently traded on any exchange, and no established market exists for our common stock.
 The purchase price per share for each class of our common stock is the transaction price that will generally equal our prior month's NAV per share, as determined monthly, plus applicable selling commissions and dealer manager fees.
 As of March 28, 2022, we had 1,076 holders of Class T, 25,345 holders of Class S, 1,375 holders of Class D and 11,672 holders of Class I shares of common stock.
-The share classes have different upfront selling commissions and dealer manager fees, and different ongoing stockholder servicing fees, each class of common stock has the same economics and voting rights.
+The share classes have different upfront selling commissions and dealer manager fees, and different ongoing stockholder servicing fees.
+Other than the differences in upfront selling commissions, dealer manager fees, and ongoing stockholder servicing fees, each class of common stock has the same economics and voting rights.
 Shares of our common stock are not listed for trading on a stock exchange or other securities market.
 The following table details the selling commissions, dealer manager fees, and stockholder servicing fees for each applicable share class: